✦ Relationship Guidance

 Yes, it can affect trust, body comfort, emotional openness, communication, and the ability to feel safe in closeness.

-Yes, where the trauma is affecting intimacy, communication, or emotional connection, relationship-focused support can be very important.
+Yes, where trauma is affecting intimacy, communication, or emotional connection, relationship-focused work can be very important.

 Can this include shame, guilt, or emotional blocks?

-Yes, Sexual Shame, Guilt & Emotional Blocks in Relationships can be an important part of the work.
+Yes, shame, guilt, and emotional blocks can be an important part of the process.

 Can this help with boundaries and comfort in intimacy?

-Yes, Boundaries, Consent & Comfort in Relationships can become central where safety, choice, and pace need more support.
+Yes, boundaries, consent, and comfort can become central where safety, choice, and pace need more care.

 Can this include rebuilding intimacy?

-Yes, Rebuilding Intimacy in Relationship may become part of the process when the couple wants to reconnect in a safer and more respectful way.
+Yes, rebuilding intimacy may become part of the process when the couple wants to reconnect in a safer and more respectful way.

 Yes, private online sessions are available for clients in India and internationally.